 If you are having difficulty, please contact our immunizations coordinator at PCimmunizations@gsu.edu or 678-891-3866.

 Georgia State University is in compliance with the Georgia Board of Regents immunization requirements.
-All new students must show proof being immunized.
+All new students must show proof of being immunized.

 All vaccinations or history of disease must be validated by a licensed health care provider with a signature and medical office stamp.
 Parent or guardian notes for history of disease are not acceptable forms as the requirement must be validated from a health care professional and a medical office stamp.
-Medical exemptions are acceptable with a written note from a student’s health care provider on medical letterhead with a signature.
-Religious exemptions are accepted with a notarized letter from their respective religious authority figure, and students must sign that they acknowledge the assumption of risk in the event of an outbreak on campus.

 Permanent: Permanent medical contraindication (allergy, etc.).
 It must be signed and stamped by medical provider.

 Temporary: Exempt for a period of time (pregnancy, etc.).
 It must be signed and stamped by medical provider.

 Religious Exemptions: Immunizations are in conflict with religious beliefs.
 Student may be subject to exclusion from school in the event of an outbreak of a disease for which an immunization is required.
 Student must sign and date.

 Distance Learning: Student enrolled only in courses offered by distance learning.
 If the student enrolls in a class on campus, the exemption is void.
 Student must sign and date.